 - It is mapped rigorously to important Specialty Areas under the NIST/NICE framework’s Protect and Defend (PR) job role category

 - CEH has updated Cloud and loT modules to incorporate CSPs, Container Technologies (e.g. Docker, Kubernetes), as well as Cloud Computing threats and a number of loT hacking tools such as Shikra, Bus Pirate, Facedancer21 and more.

 - The program has new operating systems including Windows Server 2019, Windows Server 2016, and Windows 10 configured with Domain Controller, firewalls, and vulnerable web applications for practicing and improving hacking skills.

 - Includes the latest malware analysis tactics for ransomware, banking and financial malware, loT botnets, OT malware analysis, Android malware and more.

 - More than 50% of the CEH v11 course is dedicated to practical skills in live ranges via EC-Council labs.

 Exam vouchers are included with EC-Council courses.
 Exams are not taken at the conclusion of the course.
 Exam candidates are required to book their exam after completion of the course.
 Your EC-Council Exam Centre Voucher will come with an expiry date.
 Please refer to the DDLS booking Terms and Conditions regarding exam voucher validity.

-Please note there are strict conditions applied to attendance at EC-Council Certified Ethical Hacking courses.
+Please note: there are strict conditions applied to attendance at EC-Council Certified Ethical Hacker courses.
 On the first day of the course, students are required to sign a Liability Agreement form.
 A copy of this form and relevant links may be found here.